God's Outrageous Universe

 Why Faith and Science?
 God has blessed my life with the opportunity to work with some of the great scientists of our times.
 He created in me an interest and ability to think about atoms and molecules (Ph.D. in Chemistry) and then the physical, life and geosciences.
 God provided the opportunity for me to know and work as a young investigator, with people who had literally changed the world by synthesizing and identifying 12 trans-uranium elements on the periodic table.
 The Lord led me into education outreach and provided a career with opportunity to be part of national and state science education reforms and to enjoy knowing and working with hundreds of truly dedicated scientists, engineers and educators and especially many K-12 teachers.
 Finally God provided good health, resources, time and renewal of the Spirit to more fully serve Him in retirement.

-To my children and now two grandchildren who have been a blessing from God.
+To my children and now four grandchildren who have been a blessing from God.

 To all of my friends and associates, I thank you for your inspiration and encouragement.

 Roland (Rollie) J. Otto retired as scientist and educator from the Lawrence Berkeley National Laboratory where he was Head of the Center for Science and Engineering Education (1988 – 2006).
 He was the Executive Director of the University of California statewide teacher professional development program – the California Science Project (1995-1998) and Assistant Director of the Lawrence Hall of Science at the University of California, Berkeley (1986-1988).
 He held a variety of research and management positions at Berkeley Lab, including Staff Scientist and Assistant Division Head of the Energy and Environment Division.